Prediction-Based Markov Violation Scores for Detecting Non-Markovian Observations in Reinforcement Learning: Experiments and Results

 Policies are first trained on clean observations.
-After training, trajectories are collected, AR(1) noise is injected post-hoc at each $\alpha$ level, and the violation score is computed.
-This design isolates detection from any confounding policy adaptation.
+After training, trajectories are collected, AR(1) noise is injected post-hoc at each $\alpha$ level, and MVS is computed.
+This design isolates MVS detection from any confounding policy adaptation.

 Figure~\ref{fig:phase1} plots MVS against $\alpha$ for all 16 pairs.
 Table~\ref{tab:monotonicity} gives the Spearman correlations.

 \paragraph{Repeated-measures validation.} Because Phase~1 injects six noise levels into the same trajectory per seed, the 60 points per pair are not independent.
 To verify that the pooled $p$-values are not artifacts, Spearman $\rho$ was computed within each seed (across the 6 $\alpha$ values).
 For all 7 positive pairs, all 10 seeds show positive $\rho$ (sign-test $p = 0.002$).
 Page's $L$ trend test---which directly tests ordered alternatives under repeated measures---confirms significance for all 7 ($p < 10^{-4}$), with within-seed median $\rho$ from $0.54$ to $0.83$.